Gluten-Free Sugar Cookie Bars

 • Vanilla & Almond Extract.
 I use a generous amount of vanilla extract and almond extract in the cookies and then a bit in the frosting as well.
 It gives that classic sugar cookie flavor!

 • A Quick Frosting.
-Then, we’ll finish the sugar cookie bars with an easy frosting recipe.
-It’s less sweet than traditional buttercream frosting and has an almost funfetti flavor–perfect for sugar cookie bars!
+Then, we’ll finish these soft sugar cookie bars with an easy frosting recipe.
+This vanilla frosting is less sweet than traditional buttercream frosting and has an almost funfetti flavor–perfect for sugar cookie bars!

 • Sprinkles!
 I’m not saying you HAVE to add sprinkles…but it’ll be more fun if you do.